okhryapina/CalendarManual/IOS/User_manual.md

 # Meetings are not displayed in the Meetings tab.

 ## Two possible reasons for this.
-Check, if Meetings displaye in the device calendar.
+Check, if Meetings displaye in the deviced calendar.
 If it's not, then do the following:
 * open device Settings
 * go Passwords and Accounts
 * click Add account